Gisborne group catch whopper brown trout on Lake Taupō

 • Premium - Trout fishing season under way in Rotorua

-He said the young man, on holiday on the area with three friends, was very happy with his catch, which was full of smelt and in great condition.
+He said the young man, on holiday in the area with three friends, was very happy with his catch, which was full of smelt and in great condition.

 A local client, Chenara Cameron, had caught a very large rainbow of about 3.17kg in good condition in the same spot just a few days prior.